sschoener/sschoener.github.io/_posts/2019-06-09-data-oriented-design.md

 > I don't want to solve problems of analytical philosophy and Platonic essentialism to write code.
 > -- [Brian Will](https://youtu.be/IRTfhkiAqPw?t=166), _Object-Oriented Programming is Embarrassing_, 2016, while trying to figure out what should go into a `Chair` class

 This also ties in nicely with the previous statements: If you know your input and your output, there are only so many reasonable, non-ridiculous ways to implement that mapping.
-This gives you some measure of how reasonable the transformation you actually implemented is and serves as a nice indication whether you should take a step back and re-evaluate your approach.
+This gives you some measure of how reasonable your implementation of the transformation actually is and serves as a nice indication whether you should take a step back and re-evaluate your approach.
+If you think in terms of the model that you have already built in your software, you are already buying into a great deal of complexity that you might not actually need to compute the actual data transformation.
+This does not mean that you never need the complexity for some reason like performance, but make sure to _have_ a good reason.
+(More thoughts on that soon.)

 ---